HackaDOT-East-Asia/Summer-HackaDOT-2023/README.md

 | Third Prize(x1) | 1500 DOT |
 | TOP4 10 Finalists (x7) | 1000 DOT |

-***(1-3): 50% Payout on Demo Day + 50% through an Interview in 90 days**.
+*Important Notes*
-In 90 days, judges will vote on TOP3 projects, whether they are continuously contributing to the project and have reached the next milestone that they’ve presented on Demo Day.
+- 50% Payout on Demo Day + 50% through an Interview in 90 days.
+In 90 days, judges will vote on TOP3 projects, whether they are continuously contributing to the project and have reached the next milestone that they’ve presented on **Demo Day**.

-(4): 100% Payout on Demo Day*
+- Top4 will have 100% payout on **Demo Day**

 ## Challenge Topics